BricksRL: A Platform for Democratizing Robotics and Reinforcement Learning Research and Education with LEGO: Appendix

 \subsection{Client Script}

-For each task and robot, a custom client script is required to facilitate the interaction between the robot and the environment.
-Listing \ref{lst:client_code} provides a straightforward example of such a script tailored for the \texttt{RunAway-v0} task.
-In this example, a single float value representing the action is processed to control the motors.
-Subsequently, sensor data are collected and transmitted back to the environment.
+For each task and robot, a custom client script is required to facilitate interaction between the robot and the environment.
+The client.py script defines the configuration of motors, sensors, and the workflow for processing and exchanging data.
+This script must be uploaded to the Pybricks Hub and updated whenever the robot’s configuration changes, such as when motors or sensors are added or removed.
+Listing \ref{lst:client_code} provides a simple example of a client script tailored for the \texttt{RunAway-v0} task.
+In this example, a single float value representing the action is used to control the motors, while sensor data is collected and transmitted back to the environment.